 Enterprise Architecture — Strategy, Business, and Planning

-Enterprise architecture (EA) is the process of translating business vision and strategy into effective enterprise change by creating, communicating, and improving the key requirements, principles, and models that describe the enterprise’s future state and enable its evolution and transformation.
+Enterprise architecture (EA) is the process of leveraging business vision and strategy into effective enterprise change by creating, communicating, and improving the key requirements, principles, and models that describe the enterprise’s future state and enable its evolution and transformation.
 This transformation process entails the analysis and design of an enterprise in its current and future states from a strategic, organizational, and technological perspective.
-The goals of EA are to improve the organizational efficiency, effectiveness, and agility by delivering business-aligned enterprise systems.
+The goals of EA are to improve the organizational efficiency, effectiveness, and agility by delivering business-aligned holistic systems.

 At the core of modern-day enterprise architecture is finding better, more effective ways to analyze, design, and implement solutions that support the business capabilities of the organization.
 In addition, EA provides an analysis and planning discipline to help ensure that enterprise systems have the agility needed to align with and support changes in business strategy and underlying business capabilities.